Fleet Communication System for Butterfish/River Herring Avoidance

 Low: Less than 25% as a % of total catch Low: 0 - 0.5% as a % of total catch

-“Hot spot” information will be transmitted through VMS and Boatracs.
+“Hot spot” information is transmitted through VMS and Boatracs.
 Vessels should send one email per 24 hours to CCE at firstname.lastname@example.org.
 This program can lead to appreciable bycatch monitoring and reduction, and increased fishing opportunities for the squid fleet that might otherwise be restricted once the bycatch of butterfish and river herring cause unwanted fishery closures.
-An at-sea observer program will also be implemented in order to document and validate bycatch information provided by the fleet and provide educational outreach to improve bycatch quantification.
 This voluntary avoidance program is an innovative alternative approach to bycatch reduction devices and mesh size modification as solutions for reducing bycatch.

 For more information and to get involved click "How to Participate" on the left side of the screen or call (631) 727-7850 x 317 for more information.